 Tip #2: Be kind to yourself/ Accept your imperfections

-…and when in doubt, put on your (old, mismatched) PJs, gather your kids on the couch and hide the to-do list.
+…and when in doubt, put on your (old, mismatched) PJs (in my case a soft t-shirt and sweats), gather your kids on the couch and hide the to-do list.

 Who knows, maybe Aunt Uma will stop by after all.